tj-django/django-clone/README.md

 Create copies of a model instance with explicit control on how the instance should be duplicated (limiting fields or related objects) copied and unique field detection.

 ## Features
-- Multiple Database support i.e Create the duplicate on one or more databases.
+- Multiple Database support i.e Create a duplicate on one or more databases.
 - Restrict fields used for creating a duplicate instance.
 - Detect unique fields and naively add a suffix (`copy {count}`) to each new instance.